-In 1822, he was made a Rear-Admiral and shortly after appointed Governor of the Danish West Indies.
+In 1822, he was made a Rear-Admiral, and shortly afterwards, appointed Governor of the Danish West Indies.

 He died in St. Thomas the following year, 1833.

-Later, the gravesite of Captain Jessen was beautifully decorated with wreaths and flowers as many stopped by to visit in solemn remembrance of this brave hero.
+Later, the gravesite of Captain Jessen was beautifully decorated with wreaths and flowers before the people of St. Thomas stopped by to visit in solemn remembrance of this brave hero.

 In just a few hours, the two treasured paintings depicting this memorable moment in Virgin Islands history will have a new home.